cintiadr/blog/content/post/build-as-code.md

 Not having the possibility of deploying the stacks locally (even for a sandbox environment) is a pain; and makes the development much slower (as every change needs to be committed and reviewed before you even had the opportunity to run it).

-I never saw a single developer been told to deploy their changes to dev using CI without testing locally.
+I never saw a single developer been told to deploy their changes to dev without testing locally, without the ability to at least run some integration or manual tests.
 We know that would slow down development a lot, and cause code to be as conservative as possible to work not more efficiently, but on less attempts.
 Do not cause that to your infrastructure.

 ## Conclusion